Note

 Initialize client mode

-Initialize the agentic CLI for client mode by using the
+Initialize the agentic CLI with client mode using the

 az aks agent-initcommand.
-Replace<RESOURCE_GROUP>and<CLUSTER_NAME>with your AKS cluster's resource group and name.az aks agent-init --resource-group <RESOURCE_GROUP> --name <CLUSTER_NAME>When prompted to select a deployment mode, choose Option 2 for client mode:
+Make sure to replace the placeholder values with your actual resource group and cluster name.az aks agent-init --resource-group $RESOURCE_GROUP --name $CLUSTER_NAMEWhen prompted to select a deployment mode, enter 2 for client mode.

 The API key appears empty as you type for security.
 Make sure to enter the correct API key.

 Verify the initialization was successful.
-The agent will automatically pull the necessary Docker images when you run your first command.
+The agent automatically pulls the necessary Docker images when you run your first command.

 Use the agentic CLI for AKS

 Once initialized, you can use the agentic CLI for AKS to troubleshoot your clusters and get intelligent insights by using natural language queries.
-The command syntax and functionality are the same regardless of whether you selected client mode or cluster mode during initialization.
+The command syntax and functionality are the same for both client mode and cluster mode, except for the --mode and --namespace parameters.
+Cluster mode is the default deployment mode, so you only need to specify --mode client when using client mode.
+For cluster mode, you need to specify the --namespace parameter with the namespace where the agent is deployed.

 Basic queries